Author: Bob Brensel | President, Pharmacist | ScriptWorks

 Thyroid Options and Challenges

 Prescribers often request compounded T4 alone, T4 and T3 combinations or T3 dosages not commercially available that may be used in combination with commercial T4 products.
-Prescribers may choose sustained release capsule formulation or immediate release capsules.
+Prescribers may choose sustained-release capsule formulation or immediate-release capsules.
 Many patients with inflamed GI tracts may have poor absorption of thyroid hormone.
 These patients might get prescriptions for prompt (immediate) release formulation for a potentially better clinical outcome.
 Other patients may have side effects from prompt release of T3 but can tolerate a sustained-release capsule better.

-Another compounding option is Thyroid USP from desiccated porcine thyroid gland, which contains both T4 and T3 along with calcitonin and iodine in trace amounts.
+Another compounding option is Thyroid USP from the desiccated porcine thyroid gland, which contains both T4 and T3 along with calcitonin and iodine in trace amounts.
 Some patients for symptomatic control may favor this full complement of hormones.
 The ratio of T4 to T3 in porcine thyroid is roughly 4.2:1.
 Immediate-release capsule formulas are the most commonly compounded.

 When patients begin thyroid hormone therapy, it’s crucial to also consider the root cause of their autoimmune condition.
 Often, by the time therapy is necessary, the underlying immune dysfunction has not been addressed.
 There is growing evidence that gut health plays a significant role in thyroid diseases, particularly in Hashimoto’s.
 Dysbiosis, bacterial overgrowth, and increased intestinal permeability may all contribute to thyroid dysfunction.